André Courrèges: 1980+

 In early 1983, Courrèges worked with the Japanese motor company Honda to design special editions of their TACT motor scooter.
 By 2005, Itokin held the Japanese ready-to-wear license for the Courrèges brand, with a retail value of €50 million.
 By this point, Coqueline Courrèges had succeeded her husband as artistic director for the brand, Courrèges having retired in 1995 following their successful reclamation of the brand in 1994 despite several ownership changes.

-In 1984 Courrèges designed the Peugeot "Courrèges" bicycle, a limited edition model in two colourways – pale blue, and white with pink colour pops, and with matching panniers, chain guard, handlebar grips and mudguards, with Sturmey-Archer hub gears.
+In 1984 Courrèges designed the Peugeot "Courrèges" bicycle, a limited-edition model in two colourways – pale blue, and white with pink colour pops, and with matching panniers, chain guard, handlebar grips and mudguards, with Sturmey-Archer hub gears.

 In 2011, André and Coqueline Courrèges sold the Courrèges brand for more than 10 million euros ($13.05 million) to twoYoung & Rubicam advertising executives, Jacques Bungert and Frédéric Torloting.
 By 2012, total revenue for the brand was about 20 million euros.

 In 2014, Groupe Artemis, the personal investment vehicle of François-Henri Pinault, purchased a minority stake in Courrège.
 In 2018 Groupe Artemis became the majority shareholder of the brand.
-Nicholas di Felice was appointed creative director in September 2020, and has been credited with revitalizing the brand and bringing it back to relevance.
+Nicholas di Felice was appointed creative director in September 2020, and had been credited with revitalizing the brand and bringing it back to relevance; he stepped down in March 2026.
+On March 30, 2026 Drew Henry was announced as the new artistic director of the house.